-Due to the growing popularity of draft beer, especially craft beers and microbrews, having it on tap in your restaurant can be very profitable.
+Due to the growing popularity of draft beer, especially craft beers and microbrews, having it on tap in a commercial kegerator in your restaurant can be very profitable.
 In a higher-volume bar or restaurant where a half-dozen or more beers may be on tap, a walk-in commercial keg cooler is the way to go.
 However, walk-ins can be very expensive to buy and install.

-These smaller systems are great for keeping a few seasonal or small-batch beers on the menu.
+A draft beer system is great for keeping a few seasonal or small-batch beers on the menu.
 They're also a good fit for outdoor bars, as they allow employees to pour beers without going to the bar inside.
-If you decide to get one for your patio, make sure the model you get is outdoor approved.
+If you decide to get a draft beer dispenser for your patio, make sure the model you get is outdoor approved.

 These models come with dozens of different configurations to best suit the needs of your bar or restaurant.
 Choosing the right one for your business will depend primarily on how many beers you want to have on tap.
 If you're going to use your draft beer system to store an extra keg or even some bottled or canned drinks, there are units to accommodate those needs as well.